Download this report in PDF format here to have it with the grid as shown in the image above.

 Efforts to continue next session:

 - Abolish Death Penalty (SB 5339).
 This bill would establish in law the decision of the WA state Supreme Court in the fall of 2018.
 Passed full Senate 28-19.
 Received favorable vote in House Public Safety Committee, but unfortunately, never received a vote in the full House.
 With some shuffling of House leadership, we have reason to hope for a better result next session.

 - Automatic restoration of voting rights for persons with a felony conviction when no longer incarcerated (currently they must have completed community supervision as well).
 SB 5076 (prime sponsor Sen. Kuderer) would restore the right to vote for the roughly 19,000 Washingtonians who are currently under community supervision.
 Quaker Voice facilitated the coalition to support SB 5076 and arranged for testimony supporting the bill (there was no opposing testimony) at the hearing before the State Government, Tribal Relations, and Elections Committee on Jan.
 30; it passed out of that Committee with a favorable vote and was placed on the calendar for a vote in the full Senate.
-But it was not brought to a vote in the 2019 session.
+This bill was ultimately not brought to a vote in the 2019 session.
 Efforts will continue in the 2020 session.
 Rep. Dolan’s HB 1924 was similar in content to SB 5076, though Quaker Voice continues to have serious reservations about the language for this bill and hopes to work with Rep. Dolan to improve or combine the bills next year.
 It was approved by the policy committee, but was not brought to a vote in the 2019 session.

 - Post-conviction Review Board (SB 5819).
 Sen. Darneille, prime sponsor.
 This bill would establish review of sentences for persons who are serving a long sentence, with the possibility of parole.
 SB 5819 was cut off in the Senate Ways and Means Committee.
 Efforts will continue in the 2020 session.

 - SB 5488 would give courts discretion to depart from mandatory sentencing enhancements for minors sentenced as adults.
-Prime sponsor: Sen. Darneille.
-Passed Senate 37-11; but unfortunately, no vote was taken in the full House.
+The prime sponsor was Sen. Darneille.
+It passed Senate 37-11; but unfortunately, no vote was taken in the full House.

 Quaker Voice supports increased funding for the Housing and Essential Needs program, which provides a small sum in rental and survival assistance for people who are unable to work.
-While budget negotiations are ongoing, the Senate includes a $15m increase and the House a $12.7m increase, on top of the underlying budget of about $58m per year.
+The legislature increased funding for this program by $14.5m/year increase, on top of the underlying budget of about $58m per year.
 This represents a 25% increase to the funding of the program.